EQMOD/EQM_OBDWEB/README.md

 ![image](https://github.com/EQMOD/EQM_OBDWEB/assets/29789200/64a7ada1-9e7a-4788-9aba-bed030aca00d)

-And here is the suggested development platform (codes included) which provide the user options to burn firmware on the CC2541 by simply dropping a cc2541.bin file on the SD card.
+Here is the suggested development platform (codes included) which provides the user options to burn firmware on the CC2541 by simply dropping a cc2541.bin file on the SD card.

 <img width="897" alt="image" src="https://github.com/EQMOD/EQM_OBDWEB/assets/29789200/714c41b0-87a3-4769-ac86-8fdbf50bd103">